 We acknowledge the support of the Canada Council for the Arts which last year invested $20.1 million in writing and publishing throughout Canada.

 Rob Maguire is an arts marketing consultant, and works with artists and cultural organizations to build audiences and strengthen their brands.
-Once a gigging musician, Rob ditched his Econoline a decade ago in favour of a laptop and megaphone.
-Rob lives in Vancouver, where he is on the board of Pi Theatre and moonlights as an MLU referee.
+Rob lives in Vancouver, where he is getting set to launch Hugs With Arms, and online shop featuring affordable art for folks who give a damn.
 Find him on Twitter or visit his arts marketing blog.

 Ezra Winton is a co-founder of Cinema Politica, the largest community & campus-based documentary screening network in the world.
 He is finishing a PhD on the cultural politics of documentary at the Hot Docs film festival.
 He can be found marching in the Montreal streets, writing for POV Magazine and teaching alternative media.
 His recent publication is the door stopper Challenge for Change: Activist Documentary at the National Film Board of Canada.